postgresml/postgresml/README.md

     - [Conversation](#conversation)
 <!-- - [Regression](#regression)
 - [Classification](#classification) -->

-# Introduction
-PostgresML is a machine learning extension for PostgreSQL that enables you to perform training and inference on text and tabular data using SQL queries.
-With PostgresML, you can seamlessly integrate machine learning models into your PostgreSQL database and harness the power of cutting-edge algorithms to process data efficiently.

 ## Text Data
 - Perform natural language processing (NLP) tasks like sentiment analysis, question and answering, translation, summarization and text generation